realSpok/progressbar/README.md

 * It displays 2 decimal places for the percentage of completion, which is handy for longer scripts

 # how to use
-add progress to your PATH
+Add "progress" to your PATH.
 in your script, pass the following
 ```bash
 progress $k $total